rexim/simpc-mode/README.md

-This mode does not try to be as featureful as `c-mode`, `c++-mode`, `cc-mode`, etc. Instead we are trying to implement a bare minimum syntax highlighting and indentation to maintain a high performance on big files with long lines.
+This mode does not try to be as featureful as `c-mode`, `c++-mode`, `cc-mode`, etc. Instead we are trying to implement a bare minimum syntax highlighting and indentation to maintain high performance on big files with long lines.

 The goal is to be able to comfortably browse and modify the following files: